Meridian, Mississippi: Culture

 The city's former Grand Opera House was built in 1889 by two half brothers, Israel Marks and Levi Rothenberg.
 During its operation the opera house hosted many famous artists and works, the first being a German company's rendition of Johann Strauss II's "The Gypsy Baron".
 After closing in the late 1920s due to the Great Depression, the opera house was abandoned for nearly 70 years.
 A $10 million grant in 2000 by the Riley Foundation, a local foundation chartered in 1998, sparked the building's restoration while $15 million came from a combination of city, county, and federal grants.
 The opera house's renovation was completed in September 2006 under the new name "Mississippi State University Riley Center for Education and Performing Arts."
 The Riley Center, which includes a 950-seat auditorium for live performances, a 200-seat studio theater, and 30000 sqft of meeting space, attracts more than 60,000 visitors to downtown Meridian annually for conferences, meetings, and performances.

-Meridian is considered an architectural treasure trove being one of the USA's most intact cities from the end of the nineteenth and start of the twentieth centuries.
-Architecture students from around the nation and Canada are known to visit Meridian in groups as part of their coursework due to numerous structures in the city having been designed by noted architects.
-The only home in the US south designed by noted Canadian born architect Louis S. Curtiss, famous for inventing the glass curtain wall skyscraper, is extant on Highland Park.
-The Frank Fort-designed Threefoot Building is generally considered one of the best Art Deco skyscrapers in the US and is often compared to Detroit's famed Fisher Building.
-Noted California architect Wallace Neff designed a number of homes in Meridian as well as in the Alabama Black Belt which adjoins the city across the nearby Alabama State line.
-He had relatives in Meridian and Selma who were executives in the then thriving railroad industry and would take commissions in the area when commissions in California were lean.
-His work is mostly concentrated in the lower numbered blocks of Poplar Springs Drive where his 2516 Poplar Springs Drive is often compared to the similarly designed Falcon Lair, the Beverly Hills home in Benedict Canyon of Rudolph Valentino.
-One Neff work was lost to an expansion of Anderson Hospital in 1990 and another in Marion Park burned in the 1950s.
-The Meridian Post Office with its interior done entirely of bronze and Verde marble is also noteworthy as a very fine example of the type of post office built in thriving and well to do cities in the 1920s and originally had Lalique lighting which was removed during a 1960s remodeling and which are now in private residences on Poplar Springs Drive and in North Hills.